boileaum/phypso/README.md

 # PHYPSO

-A set of very simple hyperbolic solvers using techniques to use efficient python.
+A set of very simple hyperbolic solvers using techniques to use efficient computing kernels called from a python main program.

 ### Table of content